-Armani held its Milan Fashion Week show in an empty theater due to coronavirus
+Armani holds Milan Fashion Week show in an empty theater because of coronavirus

 At least 1,000 Chinese fashion reporters, buyers and designers are expected to skip this year's Fashion Month, the period in February when designers showcase their collections across the world's most influential fashion cities, according to the Camera Nazionale della Moda Italiana (CNMI), Italy's fashion chamber.

-Chinese consumers are integral to the fashion industry's success: they're the biggest spenders in the world, and without their support, the revenue of European fashion brands will likely drop.
+Chinese consumers are integral to the fashion industry's success: they're the biggest spenders in the world and without their support, the revenue of European fashion brands will likely drop.
 The CNMI rolled out a series of digital inclusion initiatives -- including livestreaming events -- to ensure Chinese industry insiders can participate in fashion remotely.

 Paris Fashion Week starts today, with Seoul and Tokyo Fashion Weeks scheduled to begin on March 16.